** FCC LMS BUG LIST ** updated 03/03/2020

 LPFM non-adjacent channel changes.

 §73.870(a) states that a minor change for LPFM channel changes must be adjacent channels (+/- 1, 2, 3, 53 or 54 channels) however, a non-adjacent channel can be specified upon a showing of reduced interference.
 LMS is currently editing channel changes to only permit adjacent channel changes.
-No official word has been yet received by the FCC on how to handle these.
-REC is issuing these applications at this time specifying the same channel and including an attachment to call attention to the bug and state what channel the application is specifing (in addition to the normal studies that are required for these non-adjacent channel changes).
+Contact REC or Audio Division staff prior to filing so the FCC can do something on their end.
+If you contact REC, please remember to provide us with the FRN & password if we don't already have it.

 Amendments to pending ungranted CDBS applications

 REC has experienced difficulty making amendments to applications originally filed in CDBS prior to September 25, 2019 but have not yet been granted (i.e. they likely have an objection on them).
-Staff will need to handle these manually by manipulating the data on the existing CDBS application.
+You should first access LMS and look at the applications as it may already be there.
+You may try to amend the application through LMS.
+(It will appear in REC systems with a prefix prior to the original application reference number [i.e. MOD-BPL-20190815ABC, etc.].
+If amending does not work, staff will need to handle these manually by manipulating the data on the existing CDBS application.
 This means that the update will not create a new application ID and it will also not show application history or change a status date to show when the application was amended.
+Contact FCC staff or REC for assistance.

 Facility "active" records are not updating from CDBS when a change was made in LMS.